What does it mean to redefine love?

 And since in reality nothing can always be good 100 percent of the time, there is not a single person among us who reaches adulthood without some measure of brokenness.
 Even the most sheltered child is disappointed from time to time.

-At the core of all heartbreak is fear.
-Fear of being alone.
-Fear of being worthless.
-Fear triggers a primal fight or flight response and whoosh!
-Rationality flies out the window, right along with our self-worth.
+We fear being alone.
+We fear being worthless.
+Fear triggers a primal fight, flight, or freeze response, and whoosh!
+Rationality flies right out the window, right along with our self-worth.

 It took me 40 years of heartbreak and hours of therapy to realize that it doesn’t have to be this way.
 I’m not broken.
 I’m fully human, with a full and deep capacity for love.